b0b3r-kurwa/b0b3r-kurwa/README.md

 ## About
 Cybersecurity student from Russia

-Make much telegram bots,scrappers and automatisations
+Make much telegram bots,scrappers and automatizations